 Introduction to the General Liability Policy

-When issuing general liability policies, many insurers utilize standard forms published by the Insurance Services Office or "ISO".
+Many insurers issue general liability policies on standard forms published by the Insurance Services Office (ISO).
 One reason is convenience.
-Developing policy forms is a time-consuming task that many insurers prefer to avoid.
-A second reason is risk.
-When an insurer drafts its own proprietary language, there is a risk that a court may interpret the language differently than the insurer intended.
-The insurer may be forced to pay claims that it didn't plan to cover.
+Insurers that use standard forms can avoid the time and effort of drafting forms themselves.
+A second reason has to do with risk.
+When an insurer drafts its own policy language, it faces a risk that courts might interpret the wording differently than it intended.
+The insurer could find itself paying claims it never expected to cover.

-Because ISO liability forms are widely used, much of the language they contain has already been by interpreted by the courts.
-Meanings have been established for specific words and phrases.
-Thus, from a legal standpoint, ISO forms may present fewer risks to insurers than proprietary forms.
+ISO forms have been widely used for decades so much of the language they contain has already been interpreted by the judicial system.
+Courts have analyzed specific words and phrases and decided what they mean.
+Thus, from a legal standpoint, ISO forms are more predictable than proprietary forms and may present fewer risks to insurers.

-The basis of the ISO liability policy is the Commercial General Liability Coverage Form or CGL.
+The backbone of the ISO liability policy is the Commercial General Liability Coverage Form or CGL.
 This form provides three separate coverages:

 - Coverage A, Bodily Injury and Property Damage Liability